py2exe/py2exe/README.md

 -------

 Version 0.9.2.9:
+- build wheels for Python 3.5 and Python 3.6.
 - fix a bug experienced when embedding `six.moves.urllib`.
 - introduce a `add_datafile` method in runtime for hooks.
 - new hook for `certifi`.